DeFiCh/defichain.com/content/white-paper.en.md

 It takes time to amass significant miners or minters to make 51% attack costly enough that it is generally regarded as immutable, meaning that a new blockchain is automatically at a disadvantage when it comes to the immutability of the records.
 Some newer blockchains have been taking shortcuts to increase its immutability quality, typically by compromising on decentralization.
 For example, the chains may allow only delegated stakers chosen by the founders, or by making the blockchain permissioned instead of permissionless.

-DeFi Blockchain aims to maintain decentralization quality while maintaining immutability.
-To do so, the DeFi Blockchain will anchor its block to Bitcoin blockchain every few blocks.
-This further enhances the immutability of DeFi Blockchain without any compromise to the decentralized nature of the chain.
+DeFiChain aims to maintain decentralization quality while maintaining immutability.
+To do so, DeFiChain will anchor its block to Bitcoin blockchain every few blocks.
+This further enhances the immutability of DeFiChain without any compromise to the decentralized nature of the chain.

 ### Consensus Algorithm

 #### Proof-of-Stake

-DeFi Blockchain utilizes a Proof-of-Stake (PoS) algorithm similar to Bitcoin Core’s original Proof-of-Work (PoW) mining algorithm.
-While DeFi Blockchain is choosing PoS over PoW, at the same time, DeFi technology retains the best of the tested and proven technologies that were developed in the Bitcoin Core blockchain.
+DeFiChain utilizes a Proof-of-Stake (PoS) algorithm similar to Bitcoin Core’s original Proof-of-Work (PoW) mining algorithm.
+While DeFiChain is choosing PoS over PoW, at the same time, DeFi technology retains the best of the tested and proven technologies that were developed in the Bitcoin Core blockchain.

 #### Masternodes for Staking

 To run a masternode (staking node), stakers must hold a fixed amount of DFI, initially set at 1,000,000.
-Masternodes on the DeFi Blockchain participate in active transaction validations and block creations.
+Masternodes on DeFiChain participate in active transaction validations and block creations.
 The staking amount is intended to be lowered with the stability and maturity of blockchain to encourage further decentralization.

 Each staking node can perform only 1 hash per second, with the nonce from Bitcoin Core PoW algorithm replaced by a staker’s UTXO.
 A new block is mined if it satisfies the following condition: